 3. Expose academic misconduct.
 Cheating gives unfair advantage to those who do it and diminishes the efforts of those who abstain.
-If you know of unscrupulous activity, submit an anonymous comment using this form online.
+If you know of unscrupulous activity you should provide the information to the Student of Concern team.
 The Milgard policies on academic conduct are clear: work you submit for credit must be your own.

 4. Sign the Milgard School Student Code of Integrity banner.